General-use HTTP URLs

 http://<hostname>/tor/keys/sk/<F>.z

-The key certificate whose identity key fingerprint is <F> and whose signing key fingerprint is <S> should be available at:
+The key certificate whose authority identity key fingerprint is <F> and whose signing key fingerprint is <S> should be available at:

 http://<hostname>/tor/keys/fp-sk/<F>-<S>.z